 We end with this story to let you know that collecting touristware and other Mexican pottery in Merida is not just for people who can afford expensive shops or trips to other parts of Mexico.
 There are treasures hidden in every old home and junk store throughout Mexico.
 It helps, of course, to know what you are looking for.
 But look for beauty, whimsy, color and craft, and you will be able to find many treasures here in the Yucatan… some that were made just yesterday and some that have been around for decades.

 Paul told us he would like to meet other collectors.
 He would like to share his collection with others, and have the chance to see what other people here have been collecting.
 He continues to collect and buy pieces to increase his collection.
 He says there is always something out of reach for the collector… always something a little too difficult to find or a little too expensive.
 If that wasn’t true, it would just be called buying, not collecting.

 So, now, if this interests you… go forth and collect!
-If you have questions, feel free to email Paul Ziegler (his email is below) and he will gladly share his knowledge.
 You might also consider buying one of the books listed below that Paul recommends.
 Frequent the Museum of Popular Art on Calle 50 at Parque Mejorada,or the smaller one in Izamal, to see changing exhibits of popular art from around Mexico.
 And search out your little piece of Mexican art in the antique stores, junk shops and flea markets around town, and in towns all around the Yucatan Peninsula.
 Collecting, as Paul will attest, is fun… and it serves to preserve some of the beauty produced by our beloved adopted country.